 Protein array of a plant pathogen effector proteins

-An academic team composed of scientists from multiple institutions wanted to characterize the biological function of 1,000 candidate effector proteins of a plant pathogen.
+An academic team of scientists from multiple institutions wanted to characterize the biological function of 1,000 candidate effector proteins of a plant pathogen.
 They had received a grant from the USDA to develop a protein microarray.
-This valuable resource would be shared between the different members of the team to perform various functional assays.
-Upon completion of the project, this resource would be made publicly available and shared with the scientific community.
+After creating this valuable resource, the team would share it to perform various functional assays.
+Upon completion of the project, this protein microarray would become publicly available and shared with the scientific community.

-Since the pathogen genome was available, it was technically possible to order the synthesis of 1,000 genes.
-However, gene synthesis costs would have been prohibitive.
-A quick analysis showed that cloning the genes would be cheaper.
+Since the pathogen genome was available, it was technically possible to order the synthesis of all 1,000 genes.
+However, the cost of gene synthesis would have been prohibitive.
+A quick calculation revealed that cloning the genes would be cheaper.

 While the team had standard molecular biology skills, they were not prepared to handle a project of this magnitude.
-They quickly realized that knowing how to clone a few genes is not enough to clone 1,000 genes in a short period of time.
-They were under intense pressure to meet project deadlines.
-Delays in the cloning phase of the project would have delayed the rest of the scientific program.
+They quickly realized that their current cloning method—one gene at a time—would not be practical for 1,000 genes.
+Expedience was critical, given the intense pressure to meet project deadlines.
+Delays in the cloning phase would have delayed the rest of the scientific program which hinged on using the protein microarray.

-Laying out the entire process was key to the project success.
-This involved customizing the LIMS data model to track all the samples generated by the project.
-We developed dashboards to track the progress of the project.
-The status of individual clones was monitored using custom reports.
+To begin with, laying out the entire process was key to the project success.
+This involved customizing a Laboratory Information Management System (LIMS) data model to track all the samples generated in the project.
+For this, the team turned to GenoFAB for help.
+We at GenoFAB developed dashboards to track the progress of their project.
+Custom reporters closely monitored the status of each individual clone.

 Automated primer design